Table of Contents

 Will this Impact Deposit and Loans Directly?

 This move was taken because the bank felt that retail customers should be getting exposed to market risks.
 They require some stability in the interest rate.
 Thus, to protect small deposit account holders and small fund borrowers from the external benchmark movements SBI decided to excuse savings bank account holders with balances up to Rs 1 lakh and borrowers with Cash Credit or Overdrafts limited to Rs 1 lakh from this new linkage.
 “Retail customers should not be exposed to the market risk.
 Corporates can always hedge and plan their cash flows better.
 Home loan borrowers are more concerned about the stability of their EMI (equated monthly instalment).
-If their EMI fluctuates with repo rate, it will not work,” said the SBI Chairman.
+If their EMI fluctuates with repo rate, it will not work,” said the SBI C

 Catch our video on this news below: